-You can use tools like SurveyMonkey to send this type of questionnaire and also compile the results.
-After the person chooses 1-10, you typically ask one more question which can be done in the next screen or in a follow up email: “What’s the most important reason for your score?”
+You can use tools like SurveyMonkey to send this type of questionnaire and compile the results.
+After the person chooses 1-10, you typically ask one more question, which can be done on the next screen or in a follow-up email: “What’s the most important reason for your score?”

-Someone that chooses 0-6 on the scale is labeled as a “detractor,” people that chose 7-8 are “passives” and “promoters” are those who answered either 9 or 10.
-The promoters are the customers you want to send your referral email campaign to for the best results.
+Someone that chooses 0-6 on the scale is labeled as a “detractor.”
+People who choose 7-8 are “passives.”
+Those who answered either 9 or 10 are “promoters.”
+Focus on the promoters and send them your referral email campaign for the best results.

-If for whatever reason you can’t calculate your NPS, you can also look at past customer behavior to understand someone’s affinity for your company.
-For example, if you can see that someone has been a customer for 5+ years, they probably would be a good referral.
-Positive social media interaction can be a sign of promoter status, as well.
+If, for whatever reason, you can’t calculate your NPS, you can also look at past customer behavior to understand someone’s affinity for your company.
+For example, if you can see that someone has been a customer for 5+ years, they’d probably be a good referral.
+Positive social media interaction can be a sign of promoter status.

 Tweets like this are referrals themselves and can be used as social proof on your website to aid the conversion process.